-We recognise that in order to carry out our aims most effectively it is important to be able to rely on local knowledge and experience.
-For that reason one of our principal strategies has been to identify and form alliances with respected and trustworthy service delivery partners with shared visions and objectives.
+From the beginning DEF recognised that in order to carry out our aims most effectively it is important to count on the knowledge and experience of local partner organisations.
+For that reason one of our principal strategies has been to identify and form alliances with respected and trustworthy service delivery partners, with shared visions and objectives.

-Since 1996 FEDUT has been successfully supporting children from some of the most marginalised urban communities in Cali.
-As well as sponsoring them through their primary and secondary schooling they also run vocational and technical training schemes for youngsters from marginalised urban communities who leave school with little or no opportunity to enter into further education.
+Since 1996 FEDUT has been successfully supporting children and young people from some of the most marginalised urban communities in Cali.
+As well as sponsoring them through their primary and secondary schooling FEDUT also run vocational and technical training schemes for youngsters from marginalised urban communities who leave school with no opportunities to enter into further education.

-Each course trains 30 underprivileged young people in IT and accountancy and includes modules on life skills and values as well as a comprehensive mentorship program.
-The course is designed to give them the necessary skills to start working as assistant accountants in local companies.
+Each course trains approx. 30 young people who have passed through a stringent selection process and includes modules on: IT and relevant software packages, practical life skills and values, as well as a personalised mentorship programme for each student.
+The course is designed to give them the necessary skills to start working in a semi-professional role in a reputable local company.

-The six month program consists of a three-month theoretical phase carried out in the classroom followed by three-month internship under the tutorship of the designated representative of a local firm.
-Our ultimate aim is that the student stays on in the company where he/she carried out their work experience as a full-time, salaried employee.
+The seventh month-programme comprises of a four-month theoretical phase followed by three-month internship carried out under the tutorship of a representative in a local firm.
+Our ultimate aim is that the student stays on in the company where he or she carried out their internship, in a full-time role, as a salaried employee.

 In addition to our work in Colombia we support a UK-based skills training charity called in Godalming, Surrey called Skillway.
 Since 2012 we have been providing bursaries for students to undergo two year ‘masterclass’ course in their chosen craft/trade.